Quick question…what’s the leading cause of death in women? You’re probably thinking breast cancer, but you’d be wrong.

 No matter your age, it’s never too late to start on the road to healthier heart health.

 - Know Your Numbers.
 Total and HDL cholesterol, blood pressure, blood sugar and BMI.
 If your numbers don’t meet the goal, make a plan.
+And discuss with your HCP.
+I’ve found they are sometimes a bit too laid back about the numbers.

 - See your Care Provider.
 Even when you feel healthy, an annual checkup is the best way to track your numbers.
 Be sure to follow up with your primary care provider or a specialist if referred.